Charles Edward Callwell: First World War

 and a Commander of the Order of the Redeemer by the King of the Hellenes in October 1919.
 Callwell also received the Order of the Crown from Belgium, the Order of the Crown from Romania, the Order of Saint Stanislaus from Russia, and the Order of the White Eagle from Serbia.

 Later career

 From the time of the publication of Small Wars, Callwell had a reputation as a writer on military topics.
-Mainly these were studies on tactics and on subjects connected with the World War; he also produced works that satirized army procedure and War Office routine; this may have contributed to his being passed over for promotion.
+Mainly these were studies on tactics and on subjects connected with the First World War; he also produced works that satirized army procedure and War Office routine; this may have contributed to his being passed over for promotion.
 In 1921 he was awarded the Chesney medal of the Royal United Service Institution for his services to military literature.

 Major-General Callwell died at Queen Alexandra Military Hospital, Millbank, London, in May 1928.
 He never married.